forestgrape/coronavirus/1_introduction/suggestions.md

 ## How to Reduce Covid-19 Infection Paths
-> Remark: Many of the following advices were written in spring 2020 when Sars-Cov-2 induced ARDS/SARS disease patterns peaked in Europe.
+> Remark: Some of the following advices are when Sars-Cov-2 ARDS/SARS disease patterns peak (they were also written during a SARS-2 peak).

-In brief: Think ahead and reduce the infection possibilities keep some distance or wear a mask and prefer fresh air.
+In brief: To reduce the infection possibilities keep some distance or wear a mask, prefer fresh air and think ahead.

 * ### Outdoors
     [outdoors with some distance is safe](../7_social/controlling.md#outdoors-is-safer).
 Ideally, walk or cycle directly from home. outdoors is unconfined settings, face-to-face talking poses an transmission risk.
 In heated and few ventilated regions, beware the corridor and stairwell, don't stay too long or wear a mask.